Resolve Data Properties from Simulink Signal Objects

 When Stateflow local or output data resolve to Simulink signal objects, they inherit these properties:

 Storage class controls the appearance of chart data in the generated code.
-See Apply Custom Storage Classes to Individual Signal, State, and Parameter Data Elements (Embedded Coder).
+See Organize Parameter Data into a Structure by Using Struct Storage Class (Embedded Coder).

 To enable explicit signal resolution, follow these steps:

 Set Configuration Parameters > Diagnostics > Data Validity > Signal resolution to a value other than